alexjnoble/jpeg_tomogram/README.md

 - `-c 4`: This is an optional argument that sets the number of CPU cores to use.
 The script can use multiple cores to process images faster.
 If you don't use the -c option, the script will use all available cores.
 - `-v`: This is an optional argument that enables verbose output.
 If you use the -v option, the script will print more detailed messages about what it's doing.

+In this example, the script will pack the `tomogram.mrc` file into a JPEG stack with a quality of 90.
+The output will be saved in `output_directory/`.
+The script will use 4 CPU cores, and verbose output will be enabled.

 This is just an example.
 Adjust the command to suit your needs!

+## Issues and Support

+If you encounter any problems or have any questions about the script, please [Submit an Issue](https://github.com/alexjnoble/jpeg_tomogram/issues).

+## Contributions

+Contributions are welcome!
+Please open a [Pull Request](https://github.com/alexjnoble/jpeg_tomogram/pulls) or [Issue](https://github.com/alexjnoble/jpeg_tomogram/issues).

 ## Author

-This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, July 2023.
+This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, July-August 2023 at SEMC.

-In this example, the script will pack the `tomogram.mrc` file into a JPEG stack with a quality of 90.
-The output will be saved in `output_directory/`.
-The script will use 4 CPU cores, and verbose output will be enabled.

----
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.